jhipster/jhipster-lite/README.md

 ## Executable with Native Build Tools

+**IMPORTANT NOTE: this section is currently broken since JHLite v1.23.0.
+See this [issue](https://github.com/jhipster/jhipster-lite/issues/11558).**

 Use this option if you want to explore more options such as running your tests in a native image.
 The GraalVM native-image compiler should be installed and configured on your machine.